mumuki/mulang/README.md

 ### `Function`

+> Functional / Imperative programming function declaration.
+> It is is composed by an identifier and one or more equations

 #### Syntax

 ```haskell
 (Function Identifier [Equation])
 ```

-#### Semantics

-Functional / Imperative programming function declaration.
-It is is composed by an identifier and one or more equations

 #### Example

 ### `Procedure`

+> Imperative programming procedure declaration.
+It is composed by an identifier and one or more equations

 #### Syntax